jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

     By default, widgets in the frame will align on the left.
     If you want to change this, specify a different `sticky` value.
     For example, `.setSticky("ew")` will cause the widgets to stretch to fit the width, aligning in the centre.

+### Scroll Pane
+---
+A scrollable pane, to contain widgets.

+* Will respond to horizontal & vertical scroll events on Mac & Windows.
+* Will respond to horizontal scroll events, and interpret SHIFT-horizontal scroll events as vertical scroll events on Linux.
+* Will also respond to key presses:
+    * Up & Down: Move up or down the equivalent of a line
+    * Left & Right: Move left or right the equivalent of a line
+    * PageUp & PageDown: Move up or down the equivalent of a page
+    * Ctrl-PageUp & Ctrl-PageDown: Move left or right the equivalent of a page
+    * Ctrl-Up & Ctrl-Down: Move up or down the equivalent of a page
+    * Ctrl-Left & Ctrl-Right: Move left or right the equivalent of a page
+    * Home & End: Move to the top or bottom
+    * Ctrl-Home & Ctrl-End: Move to the far-left or the far-right

+#### Start/Stop Scroll Panes

+* `.startScrollPane(title)` & `.stopScrollPane()`
+    Used to start and stop the *ScrollPane*.
+    Pass a `disabled` parameter of **horizontal** or **vertical** to disable one of the scrollbars.

+* `.openScrollPane(title)`
+    Used to reopen the named *ScrollPane*, for later modification.

 ### Toggle Frame
 ----